-- Documents (page 14) linked to the associated route - List of Bill of Material (BOM) items (page 13) required for each serial/lot, along with the required quantity and consumed quantity - Quality variables (page 15) - Non-conformances (page 16) - Properties (page 17) defined for the operation or the associated route or material - History (page 17)
+- Documents (on page 38) linked to the associated route - List of Bill of Material (BOM) items (on page 37) required for each serial/lot, along with the required quantity and consumed quantity - Quality variables (on page 39) - Non-conformances (on page 40) - Properties (on page 41) defined for the operation or the associated route or material - History (on page 42)

-Note: Documents, BOM, Quality, NCR, Properties, and History are standard tabs.
+Documents, BOM, Quality, NCR, Properties, and History are standard tabs.
 You can show or hide them using the Configuration Management application.
 You can also rearrange the order of the tab display.